ellisalicante/ELLIS-Alicante-website/about/privacy.en.md

 - Geo Location data/language
 - Platform (such as browser/network/device)

 To enrich our content, we sometimes embed social options, photos and video content from websites such as Facebook, Twitter and YouTube.
 As a result, when you visit a page with content embedded from, for example, Facebook, Facebook may set a cookie.
-By visiting or engaging our content that makes use of Youtube, you are influenced to follow the Youtube terms of service [(https://www.youtube.com/t/terms)](https://www.youtube.com/t/terms) when using/engaging with Youtube components.
+By visiting or engaging our content that makes use of YouTube, you are influenced to follow the YouTube terms of service [(https://www.youtube.com/t/terms)](https://www.youtube.com/t/terms) when using/engaging with YouTube components.
 Please note that we do not control the dissemination of these cookies and/or functionality and you should check the relevant third party website, such as Facebook, Twitter or YouTube [(http://www.google.com/policies/privacy)](http://www.google.com/policies/privacy), for more information about their cookies, privacy information and functionality.

 ## D. Utilization of cookies